Conservative Offline Distributional Reinforcement Learning: Conservative offline distributional policy evaluation

 We describe our algorithm for computing a conservative estimate of $Z^\pi(s,a)$, and provide theoretical guarantees for finite MDPs.
 In particular, we modify Eq.~\ref{eq:offline-vanilla-wasserstein-objective} to include a penalty term:

-for some costs $c_0$.
-This objective adapts the conservative penalty in prior work~\cite{kumar2020conservative} to the distributional RL setting; in particular, the first term in the objective is a penalty that shrinks the quantile values for out-of-distribution (OOD) actions compared to those of in-distribution actions; $\alpha\in\mathbb{R}_{>0}$ is a hyperparameter controlling the magnitude of this penalty.
-For now, we let $c_0$ be arbitrary; we describe our choice in Section~\ref{sec:method_practical}.
-We call the iterative algorithm \emph{conservative distribution evaluation (CDE)}.
+for some state-action dependent scale factor $c_0$; here, $U=\text{Uniform}([0,1])$.
+This objective adapts the conservative penalty in prior work~\cite{kumar2020conservative} to the distributional RL setting; in particular, the first term in the objective is a penalty that aims to shrink the quantile values for out-of-distribution (OOD) actions compared to those of in-distribution actions; intuitively, $c_0(s,a)$ should be larger for OOD actions.
+For now, we let $c_0$ be arbitrary; we describe our choice in Section~\ref{sec:method_practical}. $\alpha\in\mathbb{R}_{>0}$ is a hyperparameter controlling the magnitude of the penalty term with respect to the usual FDE objective.
+We call this iterative algorithm \emph{conservative distribution evaluation (CDE)}.

-Next, we analyze theoretical properties of CDE in the setting of finite MDPs.
-At a high level, our main result (Theorem~\ref{theorem:CODAC-quantile-pointwise-lowerbound}) is that CDE converges to a fixed point $\tilde{Z}^\pi$ whose quantile function lower bounds that of the true returns $Z^\pi$.
+Next, we analyze theoretical properties of CDE in the setting of finite MDPs; Figure~\ref{figure:codac-theory-overview} overviews these results.
+First, we prove that CDE iteratively obtains conservative quantile estimates (Lemma~\ref{theorem:iterative-conservative-estimatetion}) and defines a contraction operator on return distributions (Lemma~\ref{theorem:CODAC-contraction}).
+Then, our main result (Theorem~\ref{theorem:CODAC-quantile-pointwise-lowerbound}) is that CDE converges to a fixed point $\tilde{Z}^\pi$ whose quantile function lower bounds that of the true returns $Z^\pi$.
 We also prove that CDE is \emph{gap-expanding} (Theorem~\ref{theorem:CODAC-quantile-gap-expansion})---i.e., it is more conservative for actions that are rare in $\mc{D}$.
 These results translate to RL objectives computed by integrating the return quantiles, including expected and CVaR returns (Corollaries~\ref{theorem:distorted-expectation-lower-bound} \& \ref{corollary:CODAC-distorted-expectation-gap-expansion}).